nenslen/chords/README.md

 ```

 # Visualizing chords
 Once you've created a chord, you might want to visualize it and see what it looks like.
-Waveforms can be extremely complicated, so you'll want a very short duration in order to see the fine details - this example is just 250ms!
+Waveforms can be extremely complicated, so you'll want a very short duration in order to see the fine details - this example is just 250 milliseconds!
 ```python
 sample_rate = 44100
 duration = 0.25